MerginMaps/docs/src/layer/photos/index.md

 :::

-## How to attach multiple photos to one feature
+## Attaching multiple photos to one feature {how-to-attach-multiple-photos-to-one-feature}

 In some situations, it might be useful to take more than one picture of a feature during the field survey.
 Attaching multiple photos to one feature is a **one to many relation**.
 You can read more about this topic in general in [Relations](../relations).